Aqu1nt/ng-next/README.md

 /**
  * More old-scool component.
  * The object given into the decorator is used as directive configuration
- * You may give set property a directive can have
+ * You may use every property a directive can have
  */
 @Component({
 	name : "foo",